EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 Conservation Areas

 Properties within a designated conservation area are subject to tighter controls on external alterations.
 The GPDO specifically requires planning permission for cladding the exterior of a dwelling with stone, artificial stone, pebble dash, render, timber, plastic, or tiles within a conservation area.
 Since EWI with a render finish falls squarely within this definition, a full planning application is required regardless of how closely the finished render matches the existing facade.
-The local planning authority will assess the proposal against the character and appearance of the conservation area, and the application should include a heritage impact statement explaining how the EWI design respects the area's significance.
+The local planning authority assesses the proposal against the character and appearance of the conservation area, and the application should include a heritage impact statement explaining how the EWI design respects the area's significance.

 Listed Buildings